UnknownJoe796/learning-from-the-beginning/LearningFromTheBeginning.md

 # Programming from the Beginning

 I've noticed throughout my tutoring career that programming usually poorly taught.
-They skip through explaining what something does and just have you copy and paste you don't understand yet, thinking "oh, you'll get it.".
+They skip through explaining what something does and just have you copy and paste something you don't understand yet, thinking "oh, you'll get it.".
 They try to explain it like it's a human language.

 It's not.

-Programming langauges are very exact, and there is no magic behind their format.
+Programming langauges are very exact, and there is no magic.
 Every piece works the way it does for a reason.

 I've created this tutorial to help people learn how programming actually works, starting from the beginning (what does this piece mean) rather than the end (paste this in and see if you can read it).